Many of our users are Hotels, Airlines, from the Travel domain, and time-and-time again, we're asked two types of questions:

 For offshore companies, and those in Travel specifically, the call-to-action is to ultimately book a room directly on their website.
 Given the limited profit margins, if the targeted client books on the OTA site the ROI is still positive, albeit only marginally.

-For this reason, foreign brands don't engage in much onshore marketing, as the possibility of booking direct just doesn't exist.
+For this reason, foreign brands don't engage in much onshore marketing, as the possibility of booking directly just doesn't exist.

 To calculate this, we'll be looking at the % of travellers coming from China, multiplying this by gross revenue, and again by the OTA referral fees.